neumatho/NostalgicPlayer/README.md

 # Structure

 The player is structured, so it is easy to create your own user interface around the logic.
-All the main logic is in the *NostalgicPlayerLibrary* and *NostalgicPlayerKit*.
+All the main logic is in the *NostalgicPlayer.Library* and *NostalgicPlayer.Kit*.
 The later is used by the agents to communicate with the player.

 Agents can be anything, e.g. players, converters, visuals etc. You only need to include the agents you want to use, if you write your own player around the library.
 Just remember the credits.
 All agents are loaded dynamic, but you still need to have a reference to the ones you want to use.
 The reason for this, is to make sure that any packages an agent need is copied to your bin folder.